 Use a cooler.
-Opening and closing the fridge, and coming in and out of the cottage often for all those cold drinks may be wasting energy.
-Plus, by using a cooler you can avoid overfilling your fridge and freezer, which makes them cool less efficiently.
+Opening and closing the fridge, and coming in and out of the cottage often for all those cold drinks may be using energy inefficiently.
+You can also avoid overfilling your fridge and freezer, leaving more room for the circulation of cooling air.

 Take advantage of the long sunny days at the cottage for your laundry.
 Hang clothes, sheets and towels out to dry on a clothesline or drying rack instead of using a dryer to save even more electricity.

 If you’re spending most of the daytime outdoors, take a walk around the cottage and unplug any electronics that may use phantom power when you’re not around, like your TV, cell phone chargers or microwave.
 Do the same when you’re leaving the cottage after your stay.
 Another option is to purchase a power bar with auto on/off timer.
 These power bars are great for turning electronics off while you’re away or if you’re out and about enjoying the sunshine.